Valmik2004/Codes/README.md

-tThe files contains the code which are most important.
+This is the file which contains the most important codes.